UnlockedLabs/UnlockEdv2/backend/provider-middleware/README.md

 `How does Go fix this?`

-Go's concurrency primitives would allow us to maintain one session per provider, no matter how many calls/instances of the `ProviderServices` class exist in the product, and they would never need to worry about what type of provider they are dealing with.
+Go's concurrency primitives would allow us to maintain one session per provider, no matter how many calls/instances of the `KolibriServices` class exist in the product, and they would never need to worry about what type of provider they are dealing with.

-When a new provider is created in the product, the first time the ProviderServices class is instantiated, it will call the service with the ProviderID, and the middleware will see it's new, trigger a callback to the product that will automatically POST the necessary details to the middleware, and the middleware will initiate an authorized session with the provider.
+When a new provider is created in the product, the first time the KolibriServices class is instantiated, it will call the service with the ProviderID, and the middleware will see it's new, trigger a callback to the product that will automatically POST the necessary details to the middleware, and the middleware will initiate an authorized session with the provider.

 No matter how many instances of the class call the middleware, there will only ever be one session, with one Goroutine (green-thread) responsible for maintaining it, updating the token on a timer, etc. This solves any eventual issue where we have to deal with the possibility of having hundreds of sessions, and imo reduces the complexity of that solution.